stroiman/neovim-config/README.md

 # Stroiman's neovim config

-This is my re-sourcable, plugin-manager free neovim configuration.
+This is my re-sourcable, plugin-manager free, neovim configuration.

 > [!WARNING]
 > This is provided as-is for you to study or use as inspiration; but this is